HAKarlsson/s3k-c/README.md

 S3K is a capability-based separation kernel targetting embedded RISC-V systems.

-This repository contains a implementation of S3K-v1 written in C. This is a reference implementation for S3K-v1 rewritten in Barocq.
+This repository contains an implementation of S3Kv1 written in C. This is a reference implementation for [S3Kv1 rewritten in Barocq](https://github.com/cchavano/s3k-barocq).

 Documentation
 -------------